 11 Data visualization with ggplot2

-- aesthetic mappings that describe how variables are mapped to visual properties or aesthetics (e.g., color, size, shape) of the graph.
+- Aesthetic mappings that define how variables are mapped to visual properties or aesthetics (e.g., color, size, shape) of the graph.

 Let’s have a look at the types of variables: